squareetlabs/capacitor-nearby-multipeer/README.md

 # @squareetlabs/capacitor-nearby-multipeer

-Capacitor plugin for Google Nearby & iOS Multipeer Connectivity
+Capacitor plugin for Google Nearby & iOS Multipeer Connectivity.
+This plugin enables cross-platform peer-to-peer communication between Android and iOS devices using Google Nearby Connections API on Android and Multipeer Connectivity framework on iOS.

+## Features

+- Cross-platform communication between Android and iOS devices
+- Bluetooth support for direct device-to-device communication
+- Automatic fallback to Bluetooth when Nearby Connections is not available
+- Simple API for advertising, discovery, and message exchange

 ## Install